taovv/taovv.github.io/index.md

 My research interests are in Computer Vision, including but not limited to:

-_Medical Image Segmentation / Semantic Segmentation / Semi-supervised Learning / Self-supervised Learning_.
+- Medical Image Segmentation
+- Semantic Segmentation
+- Semi-supervised Learning
+- Self-supervised Learning

 <br>